Skip Schumaker: Major leagues

 After spending the first two months of the season in with the Memphis Redbirds, Schumaker made his major-league debut on June 8 against the Boston Red Sox at Busch Stadium.
 Schumaker entered the game as a pinch-hitter for the pitcher, Chris Carpenter, and was struck out by David Wells.
 Schumaker remained with the club until June 14, failing to pick up a hit in five at-bats.

+On August 10, Schumaker was called back up to the Cardinals and picked up his first major-league hit two days later in a pinch-hit appearance against the Chicago Cubs.
+In 2005, Schumaker batted .250 with one RBI over 27 games.